 The Feasibility Study was amended on November 15, 2011 (the "Amended RDM Technical Report") to reflect updated qualified persons certificates and filed on that date on SEDAR, which is accessible at www.SEDAR.com.
-In addition, an addendum to the Amended RDM Technical Report was issued by Golder Associates Brasil Consultoria e Projectos Ltda., and filed on SEDAR on November 15, 2011.
-This addendum primarily reflected the agreement by the Corporation with the Brazilian authorities that the Corporation would undertake to construct the tailing impoundment area so that it is impervious along with some additional environmental work.
-The extra cost for this additional work that has been imposed on the Corporation, along with certain scope changes that have been implemented to enhance future operations is estimated at approximately \$15 million.
+In addition, an addendum to the Amended RDM Technical Report was issued by Golder

+Associates Brasil Consultoria e Projectos Ltda., and filed on SEDAR on November 15, 2011.
+This addendum primarily reflected the agreement by the Corporation with the Brazilian authorities that the Corporation would undertake to add an impervious liner to the tailing impoundment area, along with some environmental works.
+The extra cost for this additional work, along with certain scope changes that have been implemented to enhance future operations is estimated at approximately \$15 million.
 As of the date of this MD&A, the estimated start-up CAPEX for the Project, including the extra scope discussed above, is approximately \$185 to \$190 million.
-However, given that gold production has not yet commenced and ramped up, there is no assurance that the final cost will be within this estimate.
+However, given that gold production has not yet fully ramped up, there is no assurance that the final cost will be within this estimate.

-The Amended RDM Technical Report is based on an owner operated conventional open-pit method with drill and blast, backhoe excavators, haul trucks, and auxiliary mobile equipment to support an operation for approximately 2.555 million tonnes per year of ore and a maximum of 27.7 million tonnes per year of waste.
-Total proven and probable reserves amount to 20.9 million tonnes of ore at a grade of 1.24 g/t Au with an operational strip ratio of 7.4 to 1.
-A combination of owner operated and contractor equipment will be used during the pre-production and initial production period.
+The Amended RDM Technical Report is based on an owner operated conventional open-pit method with drill and blast, backhoe excavators, haul trucks, and auxiliary mobile equipment to support an operation processing approximately 2.5 million tonnes per year of ore and moving approximately 27.7 million tonnes per year of waste.
+The report identified total proven and probable reserves of 20.9 million tonnes of ore at a grade of 1.24 g/t Au with an operational strip ratio of 7.4 to 1.
+A combination of owner operated and contractor equipment will be used.
 The run-of mine ("ROM") ore will be hauled from the open-pit with 60 tonne haul trucks and dumped directly into a hopper that feeds the primary crusher at a rate of 7,000 tonnes per calendar day or 2.555 million tonnes per year.
-A small ore stockpile of 5,000 tonnes will be established at the primary crusher area in the event that the pit operation is stopped for any reason, so that the crushing plant can continue to operate.
+A small ore stockpile of 5,000 tonnes will be established at the primary crusher area to cater for the event that the pit operation is stopped for any reason, so that the crushing plant can continue to operate.

-The process plant is conventional with a primary jaw crusher, secondary and tertiary cone crushers in closed circuits with vibrating screens, a single stage ball mill in a closed circuit with cyclones, a CIL circuit, a cyanide destruction system, and an adsorption, desorption and recovery ("ADR") plant to produce gold dore bars with a gold content of about 95%.
-The processing rate of the plant will be 7,000 tonnes per calendar day at a head grade of approximately 1.24 g/t Au and is expected to average about 90% gold recovery based on the test work performed.
-Approximately 7,780 ounces of gold will be produced on a monthly basis.
+The process plant is conventional with a primary jaw crusher, secondary and tertiary cone crushers in closed circuits with vibrating screens, a single stage ball mill in a closed circuit with cyclones, a CIL circuit, a cyanide destruction system, and an adsorption, desorption and recovery ("ADR") plant to produce gold dore bars.
+The processing rate of the plant is expected to be 7,000 tonnes per calendar day at a head grade of approximately 1.24 g/t Au and is expected to average about 90% gold recovery based on the test work performed.
+Approximately 7,500 ounces of gold is planned to be produced on an average monthly basis over the life of the mine.